chisroxana31/LaborSpring/README.md

-# Use Cases for Library Spring Project with JPA
+# Use Cases for Library Management Project with JPA

 ## 1. Library Resource Management
 **Use Case:** Librarians and administrators can efficiently manage and organize the library's vast collection of books, genres, and authors using the CRUD operations provided by the RESTful service.